wp-plugins/ose-firewall/readme.txt

 == Description ==

+<b>MOST EPIC WORDPRESS SECURITY PLUGIN</b>
-OSE Firewall™ - A WordPress Firewall created by <a href = "http://www.opensource-excellence.com">Open Source Excellence</a>.
-It protects your WordPress-powered blog against attacks and hacking.
-The built-in scanner can scan your websites for malicious codes.
-The newly added Anti-Spam funciton utilizes the IP pools in www.stopforumspam.com to keep your website spam free!
+OSE Firewall™ - A WordPress Security Plugin powered by <a href = "http://www.protect-website.com">ProWeb</a>.
+It protects your WordPress Website from attacks and hacking.
+The Built-in Scanner that identify any malicious codes, spam, virus, SQL injection attack, vulnerabilities.
-Detailed description can be found in our main website <a href ="http://www.opensource-excellence.com/shop/ose-wordpress-firewall.html">here</a>.

-Since 1.0.0, The software has the following functions

-    Block blacklisted methods (Trace / Delete / Track)
-    Checks Malicious User Agent
+<b>New Features in v2.0</b>
+*Manage IPs - blacklisting, whitelisting, and Monitoring IPs *Manage Rulesets - you can change the rule sets to that best fits for your website's requirements *Email Alert - choose different types of alert emails to receive when there�s an attack *Variables whitelisting functions - you can whitelist some variables in your website to enhance firewall in order to avoid false alerts.

+<b>Enhanced Features</b>
+*Anti-Spam - Utilizing Blacklisting IPs in Stop Forum Spam *Block blacklisted methods - Trace, Delete, Track *Checks Malicious User Agent
-    Detect Directory Traversal
+*Detect Directory Traversal
+*Virus Scanning
-    Checks Basic DoS Attacks
+*Checks DoS Attacks
+*Checks Javascript Injection
-    Checks Basic Direct File Inclusion
+*Checks Direct File Inclusion
-    Checks Basic Remote File Inclusion
+*Checks Remote File Inclusion
-    Checks Basic Javascript Injection
-    Checks Basic Database SQL Injection
+*Checks Database SQL Injection

-Since 1.5.0,

-    The software supports the direction activation of OSE Security Suite to enhance the protection of your WordPress websites.
-    The newly added Development mode also allows you to turn off the protection temporarily.
-    A virus / malicious code scanner has been added to the plugin to help detect virus in your websites.

-Since 2.0.0,

-    The software supports IP monitoring, blacklisting and whitelisting functions.
-    Improved Virus Scanning Functions

-Languages

-The plugin currently supports the following languages:
+The plugin currently supports ENGLISH language ONLY, we�ll add new languages in the future.

-    English
-    Chinese
-	French - Credits to Valérie CREPIN (contact@geromweb.com) Germany - Credits to Alexander Pfabel (homepage@pfabel.de)

-The language files can be found in this folder:

-YOUR_WORDPRESS_FOLDER/wp-content/plugins/ose_firewall/languages/

-Please feel free to share your translation by sending the language file to: partners@opensource-excellence.com, we will add it into our next release.
-Thank you!

 == Installation ==